matthewyjiang/2496N_2021/README.md

 Programming is pretty cool.
 This project uses PROS, a VEX V5 coding library based on C++ and C. It's recommended that you teach yourself some basic C++ concepts before attempting to modify this code.

-If you need help, ask Matt, but check [the PROS V5 API](https://pros.cs.purdue.edu/v5/api/index.html) first.
+If you need help, ~~figure it our yourself~~ ask Matt, but check [the PROS V5 API](https://pros.cs.purdue.edu/v5/api/index.html) first.

 ## Style Guide: For Consistency